josecarlosgt/Website-Performance/README.md

 ### Full-height header image

-Websites commonly use an image as background that occupies the full height of the screen when the first page is loaded to deliver an impactful first impression to their users.
+The webpage above shows a full-height image on its header.
+Websites commonly use an image as a background that occupies the full height of the screen on their homepage to deliver an impactful first impression to their users.
 You can create a full-height header image by specifying a few properties that affect the background settings of an HTML element, such as a div or header element.
 For example:

 ```css
 header {